denibulkashvili/google-books-api/README.md

 # Project Description

-This project is built with React, and styled using CSS, Flexbox and Grid.
+This project is built with React and Google Books API, and styled using CSS, Flexbox and Grid.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).